-CONDUCT
+Students CONDUCT

-The Governing Board believes that all students have the right to be educated in a positive learning environment free from disruptions.
+The Board of Education believes that all students have the right to be educated in a positive learning environment free from disruptions.
 Students shall be expected to exhibit appropriate conduct that does not infringe upon the rights of others or interfere with the school program while on school grounds, while going to or coming from school, while at school activities, and while on district transportation.